DFE-Digital/bat-design-history/app/mission-patches.md

   }, {
     text: "2021-22 recruitment cycle",
     caption: "This patch celebrated the start of the 2021-22 recruitment cycle.
-October 2021" }]
+October 2021" }, {
+    text: "Find hackathon 2024",
+    caption: "This patch represents the superheroes of Find, Apply, GIT and Policy coming together to reimagine the Find service in the great big hackathon of 2024"
+  }]
 }) }}